apache/pekko/docs/src/main/paradox/remoting-artery.md

-To be able to survive sudden abnormalities, such as garbage collection pauses and transient network failures the failure detector is configured with a margin, `akka.remote.watch-failure-detector.acceptable-heartbeat-pause`.
+To be able to survive sudden abnormalities, such as garbage collection pauses and transient network failures the failure detector is configured with a margin, `pekko.remote.watch-failure-detector.acceptable-heartbeat-pause`.
 You may want to adjust the @ref:[Remote Configuration](#remote-configuration-artery) of this depending on you environment.
 This is how the curve looks like for `acceptable-heartbeat-pause` configured to 3 seconds.